 - Punitive damages if an employer refused to pay maintenance and cure

-Billions of Dollars Won for Injured Maritime Workers Nationwide
+Billions of Dollars Won for the Injured

 If you have suffered a serious injury while at sea, it is your right to seek compensation for your injuries.
 There are laws put into place with the specific purpose of protecting the rights during a time such as this.
 All you need is an experienced Alabama Jones Act attorney.
 This is why we encourage you to contact us as quickly as possible.
 Over the years we have established ourselves as leaders in the maritime law and demonstrate the ability to protect the rights of the injured.
 We have recovered billions of dollars on behalf of our clients and we continue working hard to provide them with the best possible results.

 Arnold & Itkin Obtains $14 million in a Jones Act Claim